scvance/legs/README.md

 RN the code just reads from all motors and sensors.
 No walking code is uploaded yet.

 ## parts list
-Arduino Mega Pro
+Arduino Mega Pro \n
-Arduino Nano
+Arduino Nano \n
 7 MPU-6050
 TCA9548A multiplexer
 4 large NXT/EV3 servo motors